winningproduct/learn-portal/content/4-plan/13-errors-and-exception-handling.md

 - Build a high-importance culture towards production errors.
 Every error should be brought to the limelight and immediately dealt with.
 - Follow a standard process on how errors are captured, communicated, and fixed.
 Document this process and keep all stakeholders informed.
 - Make use of automation tools to capture, monitor, and report production errors.
 Increase the visibility within the organization (through dashboards, etc.) to ensure errors don’t go unnoticed.
-- Enable your application to log diagnostic information on product health to an easily accessible locations.
+- Enable your application to log diagnostic information on product health to an easily accessible location.
 Make sure that the logs are fresh and relevant.
 Proactively analyze this information to find any anomalies.
 - Set up your tools in a way that it not only captures stack trace, but contextual information such as release version, account id, data status, etc. to make identification of the cause of error easier.
-- Proactively respond to users if they had faced an error.
+- Proactively respond to users if they have faced an error.
 Assist users to recover any potential loses they have incurred through your support organization.
 - Audit the information exposed on an error condition.
 Hackers may use information exposed to get internal details.